Where to stay in Chamonix – The 7 best towns in the valley

 - fewer amenities,

-Les Tines is a quiet area located between Chamonix Town and Argentière, and just north of Le Bois.
-It’s another peaceful location with easy access to most of the valley towns and ski areas.
+Les Tines is a quiet area located between Chamonix and Argentière, and just north of Le Bois.
+It’s another peaceful location with easy access to most of the valley towns and ski resorts.

-It’s also close to the Flégère and Grands Montets ski areas, making it a convenient location for skiers.
+It’s also close to the Flégère and Les Grands Montets, making it a convenient location for the winter ski season.

-Les Tines is less developed if compared to Chamonix Town or Argentière.
+Tines is less developed if compared to Chamonix Town Centre or Argentière.
 You will find just a bunch of restaurants, bars and shops around.
-For more action, and certainly for some nightlife, head to Chamonix Town.
+For more action, and certainly for some nightlife, head to Chamonix instead.

 Here are 2 of the best accommodations in Les Tines: